-If EPA's permit modification decision under Paragraph 22.p is vacated or remanded in response to a challenge, Paragraph 22.u of the Decree provides that upon EPA's issuance of a revised permit modification decision, Permittee shall perform the selected Rest of the River Remedial Action and O&M set forth in EPA's revised permit modification decision unless Permittee timely files a petition for review.
-Further, pursuant to Paragraph 22.u.(iii), in that event, Permittee shall perform all severable work which is not subject to the dispute, or for which EPA's original permit modification decision was upheld previously by the EAB, and if appealed from the EAB, by the First Circuit Court of Appeals.
-Permittee shall perform such severable work in accordance with EPA's revised permit modification decision and a Rest of River SOW to be developed in accordance with that decision and Paragraph 22.x of the Decree.
+Paragraph 22.u of the Decree provides that upon EPA's issuance of a revised permit modification decision, Permittee shall perform the selected Rest of the River Remedial Action and O&M set forth in EPA's revised permit modification decision unless Permittee timely files a petition for review with the EPA Environmental Appeals Board ("EAB").
+Further, pursuant to Paragraph 22.u.(iii), in that event, Permittee shall perform all severable work which is not subject to the dispute.
+Permittee shall perform such severable work in accordance with EPA's revised permit modification decision and a Rest of River SOW developed in accordance with that decision and Paragraph 22.x of the Decree.